sassoftware/viya4-iac-k8s/docs/CONFIG-VARS.md

     - workload.sas.com/class=stateless:NoSchedule
 ```

-### Ansible `inventory` file
+### Ansible inventory file

-This inventory file represents the machines you will be using in your kubernetes deployment for SAS Viya.
-An example and information on this file can be found [here](../examples/bare-metal/sample-inventory).
+The inventory file represents the machines that you will be using in your Kubernetes deployment of SAS Viya.
+An example and information about this file can be found [here](../examples/bare-metal/sample-inventory).

 ## Storage

-An NFS server is setup by default.
-This is a required machine as it's used as backing storage for the `default` storage class created.
-Information on setting up that machine is listed [here](#nfs-server)
+An NFS server is set up by default.
+This is a required machine that is used as backing storage for the `default` storage class that is created.
+Information on setting up that machine is provided [here](#nfs-server).

 ## PostgreSQL Servers